How does OpenTSDB work?

 applications, via JMX for instance for Java applications) and push data points

 thousand of metrics from Linux 2.6, Apache's HTTPd, MySQL, HBase, memcached,

 Varnish and more.
-This framework comes with a number of Linux collectors and
+This low-impact framework includes a number useful collectors

-In OpenTSDB, a data point is made of:
+In OpenTSDB, a time series data point consists of:

 - A metric name.